top of page

 Wheat Gluten and Corn Gluten

-Another point to note is that corn has been linked to inflammation in the bladder and urinary tract, also known as cystitis.
+Corn has been linked to inflammation in the bladder and urinary tract, also known as cystitis.
 While there are many non-dietary causes of feline lower urinary tract disease, studies show that the high cereal content in pet food is a contributing factor for cats and dogs developing bladder or "struvite" stones.

 Grain-Free Diets